-These homemade Scotch eggs combine two of my favorite high-protein foods - ground beef and hard-boiled eggs.
+These baked Scotch eggs combine two of my favorite high-protein foods - ground beef and hard-boiled eggs.
 They are easy to make, portable, and delicious!

-My version of this tasty snack uses ground beef and no breadcrumbs.
+My version of this delicious snack features ground beef and has no breadcrumbs.
 I bake the eggs in the oven, and they turn out wonderfully flavorful.

-Baked Scotch eggs make a fun, tasty meal or snack.
-They're great for dinner, lunch, or breakfast, and can be enjoyed warm, at room temperature, or even straight out of the fridge.
+Baked Scotch eggs are great for dinner, lunch, or breakfast and can be enjoyed warm, at room temperature, or even straight out of the fridge.
+It's a versatile and easy to make food that I make often for my family to enjoy.

 Jump to: